pr0fix/liiku-server/README.md

-## Liiku Server
+## liiku-server

-Backend API service for the Liiku real-time public transport visualization application.
+Backend API service for the liiku real-time public transport visualization application.
 Provides vehicle positions, route shapes and transit data for the Helsinki metropolitan area.

 ## Overview

-Liiku Server processes GTFS static data and real-time vehicle positions from the Digitransit API, exposing endpoints for the Liiku Client application.
+liiku-server processes GTFS static data and real-time vehicle positions from the Digitransit API, exposing endpoints for the liiku-client application.

 ## Features